webbkyr/QuickConcert-Client/README.md

     npm install

 ## acknowledgements
-Special shouts to stackoverflow and the open source community
+Special shouts to stackoverflow and the open source community.

 Happy coding!